BertoGBG/GLS_greenbubble/README.md

 9) requirements to run this project in the file requirements.txt

 **Indipendent variables for single optimization**
-The following variable are set indipendendlty in a signle optimization run in the file "main_GL_paper_V3":
+The following variable are set indipendendtly in a single optimization run in the file "main_GL_paper_V3":

 The _n_flags_ dictionary contains binary variables which allows for enabling part of the PtX hub in the solution: